karmaniverous/rrstack/handbook/react.md

 - The hook watches `json` and calls `rrstack.update(json, policy)` (debounced if configured).
 On commit, it triggers one `onChange` (debounced if configured) where you typically persist `rrstack.toJson()`.
 - The default comparator ignores `version` to avoid ping‑pong when your `onChange` writes back `toJson()`.
+- Provide `policy` to apply version/unit handling and `onNotice` during both ingestion and staged commits.
 - Time unit changes are handled inside `update()` — retained rules have clamp timestamps converted; incoming rules are treated as already in the new unit when provided.
 No special adapter logic is required.

 Returns